alecstem/REUWebsite/view_project.md

 ## Our Project

 ### [Pseudocode](/pseudocode.md)
-Contains pseudocode snippets from our paper detailing the algorithms used in our process.
+Contains pseudocode snippets from our paper detailing the some of the main algorithms used in our process.

 ### [Visualization](/visualization.md)
 Contains images and diagrams to aid with understanding.